-There has been no material change reports filed that pertain to any conduct of a director or Executive Officer that constitutes a departure from the Code of Ethics.
+There has been no "questionable event" (as defined in the Whistle Blowing Policy) communicated in 2021 through the ethics line or otherwise, to report any conduct of a director or Executive Officer that would constitute a departure from the Code of Ethics.

-In 2019, the Board of Directors adopted, following recommendations of the HR Committee, a policy on the prevention of psychological or sexual harassment in the workplace and the handling of complaints (the "Harassment Policy").
+The policy on the prevention of psychological or sexual harassment in the workplace and the handling of complaints (the "Harassment Policy") is in effect since 2019.
 The Corporation does not tolerate nor accept any form of psychological or sexual harassment.
 The Harassment Policy is intended to prevent and put an end to any situation of psychological or sexual harassment in its business, including any form of discriminatory harassment.
 The Harassment Policy also provides for intervention measures applicable to harassment complaints filed or situations of harassment reported to the Corporation.
 All communications are forwarded directly to the Executive Chair of the HR Committee, the Vice President, Legal Affairs and Corporate Secretary and the Manager, Tax.